SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 # cd /usr/local/src/downloads

-# wget http://some-apache-mirror-server/apache/httpd/httpd-2.0.54.tar.gz
+# wget http://some-apache-mirror-server/apache/httpd/httpd-2.2.11.tar.gz

-# wget http://some-php-mirror-server/get/php-4.3.11.tar.bz2/from/this/mirror
+# wget http://www.php.net/get/php-5.2.9.tar.bz2/from/a/mirror

 # wget ftp://ftp.cac.washington.edu/mail/imap.tar.Z

-# wget http://some-sourceforge-mirror/some-path/squirrelmail-1.4.5.tar.bz2
+# wget http://some-sourceforge-mirror/some-path/squirrelmail-1.4.17.tar.bz2

-Unpack and install apache
+Unpack and install Apache

 # cd /usr/local/src

-# tar -xzvf /usr/local/src/downloads/httpd-2.0.54.tar.gz
+# tar -xzvf /usr/local/src/downloads/httpd-2.2.11.tar.gz

-# cd httpd-2.0.54
+# cd httpd-2.2.11

 # ./configure --prefix=/usr/local/apache --enable-module=so